 If you still haven’t planted your business flag on Google using the Google My Business platform, now is the time to do so.
 Without a Google My Business account, you lose one of the 3 most important factors affecting your local search performance.

 The kind of information you list on Google will have an impact on how your business appears in search results, too.
 Choosing the right category, having strategic keywords in your business title, selecting your service area, having the accurate location of your business on Google Maps, etc.: getting these Google My Business signals right should be one of your top priorities.

 PRO TIP: Getting started?
-Check out our guide to claiming and verifying your business listing on Google.
+Check out our guide to claiming your business listing on Google.